 After 4 months — the accommodation period — we send you a simple post-occupancy evaluation document to complete.
 This helps us improve our product and services.

-You're responsible for maintaining your modular buildings and we provide maintenance funding through your Property Maintenance Grant.
+You're responsible for maintaining your buildings and we provide maintenance funding through your Property Maintenance Grant.

-Make sure you plan your maintenance in line with the provider’s maintenance and cleaning plan, so you’re covered by warranties and keep your modular buildings in its best condition.
+Make sure you plan your maintenance in line with the provider’s maintenance and cleaning plan, so you’re covered by warranties and keep your buildings in their best condition.

 You can pay for upgrades to the buildings using 5YA funding or board funding, such as fundraising or grants.